Twins starters and pitch limits

-Before pitch counts started to become prominent in the 1980s, ball clubs expected their starting pitcher to pitch a complete game unless he was injured during the game or just could not get anyone out.
-In days gone by, relievers were often starters who were past their prime and were finishing their careers.
-Being a reliever was looked upon as a step down from being a starter.
-In some ways it is not really that different today; hardly anyone comes out of high school or college hoping to be a reliever though there have been some exceptions over the last few years.
-For the most part, major league relievers are still failed starters, yet managers bring in these guys, who are in many cases not good enough to start, to bail out the starter after the starter gets in trouble or reaches his pitch limit.
+Before pitch counts started to become prominent in the 1980's ball clubs expected their starting pitcher to pitch a complete game unless he was injured during the game or just could not get anyone out.
+In days gone by relievers were often starters that were past their prime and were finishing their careers, being a reliever was looked upon as a step down from being a starter.
+In some ways it is not really that different today, hardly anyone comes out of high school or college hoping to be a reliever but there have been a few exceptions over the last couple of years.
+For the most part, relievers are still failed starters and yet baseball managers bring in these guys that are not good enough to start for his team to bail out the starter after the starter gets in trouble or reaches his pitch limit.

 AL games with starter going 100 or more pitches 1994-2013

 (Houston excluded since they have been in AL only one season)

 Team Total Avg games per year 1 WSox 1711 85.55 2 Angels 1668 83.4 3 Yankees 1621 81.05 4 Mariners 1597 79.85 5 Rays 1259 78.69 6 BJays 1548 77.4 7 Orioles 1482 74.1 7 Indians 1482 74.1 9 Rangers 1476 73.8 10 RSox 1470 73.5 11 Tigers 1458 72.9 12 A's 1434 71.7 13 Royals 1403 70.15 14 Twins 1134 56.7